envytools/envytools/docs/hw/graph/nv1/rop.rst

      or R10G10B10, by broadcasting the single value into all 3 color components.
 Otherwise, it will remain as Y8, and written thus to the framebuffer.
-   - bit 16: DITHER - controls color downconversion to R5G5B5 format.
-If set,
+   - bit 16: DITHER - controls color downconversion to R5G5B5 format when
-     colors will be dithered.
+     writing to the framebuffer.
+If set, colors will be dithered.
 Otherwise, a simple truncation will be used.
    - bit 20: REPLICATE - controls color upconversion from source format to R10G10B10.
 If set, R5G5B5 source components will be multiplied by 0x21 to get R10G10B10 components (effectively duplicating the 5-bit values